One hospitalised after crash in York

-ONE person has been taken to hospital after a crash on Moor Lane in York this afternoon (December 28).
+ONE person has been taken to hospital after a crash in York this afternoon (December 28).

-North Yorkshire Police said it happened at 2.55pm and involved three vehicles.
+North Yorkshire Police said it happened on Moor Lane at 2.55pm and involved three vehicles.

-It said there is "lots of traffic in the area" and motorists are asked to avoid the area.
+It said there was "lots of traffic in the area" and motorists were asked to avoid the area.

-A spokeswoman for Yorkshire Ambulance Service said: "We sent one ambulance and a rapid response vehicle.
+A spokeswoman for Yorkshire Ambulance Service added: "We sent one ambulance and a rapid response vehicle.

 "One patient has been conveyed to York Hospital."